Group-Weighted Conformal Prediction: GWCP under covariate shift

-\end{theorem} The proof is given in Appendix~\ref{app:proofs_GWCP_cov_shift}; essentially it is achieved by simply applying the guarantee for fixed $n_k$'s, given in Theorem~\ref{thm:GWCP_fixed_nk}, and then marginalizing over the random draw of the $n_k$'s.
+The proof is given in Appendix~\ref{app:proofs_GWCP_cov_shift}; essentially it is achieved by simply applying the guarantee for fixed $n_k$'s, given in Theorem~\ref{thm:GWCP_fixed_nk}, and then marginalizing over the random draw of the $n_k$'s.
+The lower bound on $p_k$ of $O\left(\frac{\log n}{n}\right)$ is a mild condition that ensures that all groups are observed with high probability.